Samsung/jalangi2/docs/commands.md

     --outputDir OUTPUTDIR
                         directory in which to place instrumented files --verbose             print verbose output
+    --astHandlerModule ASTHANDLERMODULE
+                        Path to a node module that exports a function to be used for additional AST handling after instrumentation
 ## direct.js

 Command-line utility to perform Jalangi2's analysis

     node src/js/commands/direct.js -h
     usage: direct.js [-h] [--analysis ANALYSIS] [--initParam INITPARAM] ...

 Positional arguments: